January 19, 2022

 Director of Agriculture Announces Grants for 4-H, FFA Youth Service Projects

-Director of Agriculture Chris Chinn announced that 19 youth groups from across Missouri were awarded grants from the Missouri Department of Agriculture’s 2019 Building Our American Communities grant program.
-Eleven local chapters of the Missouri FFA Association and eight Missouri 4-H clubs statewide have been awarded funds for their community service projects this year.
+Director of Agriculture Chris Chinn announced that 16 youth groups from across Missouri were awarded grants from the Missouri Department of Agriculture’s 2022 Building Our American Communities grant program.
+Eight local chapters of the National FFA Organization and eight Missouri 4-H clubs statewide have been awarded funds for their community service projects this year.

-Each of the 2019 awardees will receive $500 toward their projects, which may include upgrades or additions to existing facilities, grounds or buildings, such as fairgrounds, parks or community centers used by local organizations.
+Each of the 2022 awardees will receive $500 toward their projects, which may include upgrades or additions to existing facilities, grounds or buildings, such as fairgrounds, parks or community centers used by local organizations.
 The 2022 grant recipients are:

 - Ste.
 Genevieve FFA, Ste.
 Genevieve (Ste.
 Genevieve County)

 - Macon FFA, Macon (Macon County)

 - California FFA, California (Moniteau County)